Adjudication Timeline

 Hearing or further exchanges

-The adjudicator having received all of the documents which the parties wish them to consider, will then determine whether they can make a decision, based on the documents only or whether there are issues of fact which would need to be considered at a meeting.
+After receiving all of the documents, the parties wish to consider, the adjudicator will determine whether they can decide based on the papers only or whether there are issues of fact that would need to be considered at a meeting.

 Equally, either party may apply to the adjudicator to request a meeting.

-If a meeting is required, depending upon the issues, the parties may have legal representation.
-The meeting is convened for the benefit of the adjudicator to understand all of the issues.
+If a meeting is required, the parties may have legal representation depending on the issues.
+The meeting is convened to help the adjudicator understand all of the issues.

 Adjudicators decision